dorlolo/protoc-gen-go-meta/readme.md

 3. copy [./mea.proto](./mea.proto) into your project.
 <p>

-4. then, You can refer to [./example/test.proto](./example/test.proto) for development
+4. then, You can refer to [./example/test.proto](./example/test.proto) for development.
 <p>

 5. finally, using protoc to produce the file, just add a '--go-meta_out' parameter to the original command. for example: